Cities as a mirror of the social conditions

-I would like to turn this question around and ask you: what relationship do you have to your work in general and especially towards the exhibition „yangon backstage”?
+What relationship do you have to your work in general and especially towards the exhibition “yangon backstage”?

 As implied before, I’m interested in how people shape their world and to what extent the image of a city can reflect the state of a society.
 I came to Asia for the first time thirty years ago and since then the continent has never let go of me.
 The focus of my interest may have changed over time, but the fascination for the region and its unstoppable and extremely rapid pace of change has remained.
 Myanmar is facing a massive development and change that makes it very exciting for me.

 What allusions do the photos of the exhibition “yangon backstage” make; do they have a specific message?